THE ATONEMENT *****

 By Phillip G. Brewer.
 Mar 28, 2025

 Victor indirectly wins battles as a lawyer, exonerating the guilty or relieving companies of compensation that should be given to victims.
 He covers himself by saying, "This is the nature of the job."
 But when he falls ill with a rare disease, two angels meet him and convince him that his actions caused the disease.
-They give him a gift to heal others but not himself.
+They give him a gift to heal others, but not himself.

 This book is exciting because it introduces us to a world full of mystery and adventure.
 It's easy to understand and has interesting characters who teach us extraordinary things about the relationship between actions and fate.
 The story keeps us hooked from start to finish, and I couldn't wait to find out what happened next.
 The suspense was the most interesting element in this book.
 I won't forget to mention the flawless editing of this book, as I did not notice any errors while reading.